parinita-devi/ISEA-PhaseIII-TezpurUniversity_SummerInternship/README.md

 4. **A4 – Multi-Client Chat** applies TCP concepts to build a functional multi-user chat server.
 5. **A5 – Advanced Chat** refines the chat server with better concurrency and feature handling.
 6. **A6 – GUI Chat** completes the series by wrapping the chat client in a graphical interface for a more user-friendly experience.
+7. **A7 – Secure Application** extends the GUI chat application with authentication, secure password storage, and other application-level security mechanisms.
+8. **A8 – Optimization & Scalability** builds on A7 to improve scalability, reliability, and resource management, backed by measured performance evaluation.

 ---

 ## Tech Stack

 - **Language:** Python / C (as applicable per assignment)
-- **Concepts:** Socket Programming, TCP/UDP Protocols, Raw Sockets, Multithreading, Client-Server Architecture, GUI Development
+- **Concepts:** Socket Programming, TCP/UDP Protocols, Raw Sockets, Multithreading, Client-Server Architecture, GUI Development, Application Security (Authentication, Password Hashing, Session Management), Performance Optimization & Scalability
-- **Tools:** Wireshark (for packet analysis, where applicable)
+- **Tools:** Wireshark (packet analysis), Mininet (network emulation/testing), hashlib (SHA-256 password hashing)

 ---